sanjsingh07/Domi-chain/docs/src/running-validator/validator-stake.md

 Helpful JSON-RPC methods:

 - `getEpochInfo`[An epoch](../terminology.md#epoch) is the time, i.e. number of [slots](../terminology.md#slot), for which a [leader schedule](../terminology.md#leader-schedule) is valid.
 This will tell you what the current epoch is and how far into it the cluster is.
 - `getVoteAccounts` This will tell you how much active stake your validator currently has.
 A % of the validator's stake is activated on an epoch boundary.
-You can learn more about staking on Solana [here](../cluster/stake-delegation-and-rewards.md).
+You can learn more about staking on Analog [here](../cluster/stake-delegation-and-rewards.md).
 - `getLeaderSchedule` At any given moment, the network expects only one validator to produce ledger entries.
 The [validator currently selected to produce ledger entries](../cluster/leader-rotation.md#leader-rotation) is called the “leader”.
 This will return the complete leader schedule \(on a slot-by-slot basis\) for currently activated stake, the identity pubkey will show up 1 or more times here.

 ## Deactivating Stake